lidakis/NaNValueReplacement/README.md

 NaNValueReplacement()
 ===================

-JavaScript Function for 'Error Handling' NaN Value Replacement
+JavaScript Function for 'Error Handling' NaN Value Replacement.

 A Javascript function in order to replace NaN Value In your App.
 You can use with unlimited arguments or variables, for instance 'NaNValueReplacement(var1,var2,var3, etc...);'.